Masked booby: Description

+Similar species

 The adult masked booby is distinguished from the related Nazca booby by its yellow rather than orange bill, larger size and less distinctive sexual dimorphism.
 The latter nests on steep cliffs rather than flat ground.
 The white morph of the red-footed booby is similar but smaller.
 Abbott's booby (Papasula abbotti) has a more wholly black upperwing, and a longer neck and tail and larger head, while the Cape gannet (Morus capensis) and the Australasian gannet (Morus serrator) have a buff-yellow crown, shorter tail, white and a grey rather than yellowish bill.
 The juvenile masked booby resembles the brown booby (Sula leucogaster), though adults of that species have clearly demarcated brown and white plumage.

 Distribution and habitat

 The masked booby is found across tropical oceans between the 30th parallel north and 30th parallel south.
 In the Indian Ocean it ranges from the coastlines of the Arabian Peninsula and East Africa across to Sumatra and Western Australia, though it is not found off the coast of the Indian subcontinent.
 Off the Western Australian coastline it is found as far south as the Dampier Archipelago.
 In the Pacific, it ranges from Brisbane eastwards.
 It is found in the Caribbean and Atlantic Ocean south to Ascension Island.
 In the eastern Pacific off the coast of Colombia and Ecuador, the masked booby is replaced by the Nazca booby.
 A vagrant was rescued in 2015 in Newport, Oregon.

 In the Atlantic, Caribbean birds occasionally wander north to warm southern Gulf Stream waters off the eastern seaboard of the United States, with single records from Island Beach in New Jersey and New York.
 There are summer records from Delaware Bay, and Worcester County, Maryland, as well as waters off the coast of Spain.

 During the monsoon season (midyear), the masked booby is an occasional vagrant along the western coast of India, with records from Kerala, Karnataka, and Maharashtra states.
 It is a vagrant to the Caroline Islands north of New Guinea.